-In our last post we had a look at the importance of Volume, Genre and Texture in designing of the best strategic implementation of your background music.
+In our last post, we had a look at the importance of Volume, Genre and Texture in designing the best strategic implementation of the background music for your business.
 In this post, we’ll explore other important elements that will maximize the effect of your background music system.

 1. Client needs analysis